 “I have been asked what I mean by ‘word of honor.’
 I will tell you.
 Place me behind prison walls–walls of stone ever so high, ever so thick, reaching ever so far into the ground–there is a possibility that in some way or another I may escape; but stand me on the floor and draw a chalk line around me and have me give my word of honor never to cross it.
 Can I get out of the circle?
 No. Never!
 I’d die first!”[i]

 These two statues represent Mormon ideals of themselves, that they are efficient, hard working, and always honorable in what they choose to do.
 The portraits of Young and Maeser also point to the pioneer spirit that Mormons regularly invoke in their self-identification, Young the colonizer of religious immigrants like Maeser, and Maeser building up the Kingdom (at least in his eyes) that he was assigned to by Church leadership through teaching at Brigham Young Academy.
 Furthermore, the desire to learn, teach, and build, but with a deeply spiritual motivation behind a practical purpose.

 The idea of the Mormon work ethic and the Mormon desire to build up a corporeal Kingdom of God, embodied in the statues of two men on either end of its campus.

-[i] Imagining him screaming this in his German accent was the one highlight of going to BYU?s testing center, where this quote is posted in regular intervals.
+[i] Imagining him screaming this in his German accent was the one highlight of going to BYU’s testing center, where this quote is posted at regular intervals.